yudhanjaya/yudhanjaya.github.io/docs/experiments/how-to-house.md

 In an ideal world, an SME should do a good job with you periodically checking in.
 In practice, project management tends to be poor.
 Labour will not show up.
 A site foreman may have an issue with certain workers.
 Procurement will be late, or materials will go missing.
 The tooling available to workers may range from excellent to stone-age.
 We've seen situations where five to ten thousand rupees' worth of tools - or a concrete mixer - would have significantly sped up work on a build costing multiple millions.
 We've had to force people to wear boots when working in mud, or gloves.
 And then the next day these things will be completely forgotten, and you'll be treated to the sight of an old man in a sarong bent double over a concrete slab, one-handing a circular saw with a beedi in his mouth.

 Obviously the fact that we can get work done this way contributes to the cheapness of labour in Sri Lanka.
 But it also means that standards can be bizarrely inconsistent - sometimes from slab to slab, day to day.
 People may get injured.
 You will have to put your foot down on certain things and practices.
-You can and should double check the angles of walls and foundations to see if they conform to the actual plan that you all agreed on.The final quality of what you expect will need a few harsh words and a site visit or three from your architect and engineer to make sure things happen as intended.
+You can and should double check the angles of walls and foundations to see if they conform to the actual plan that you all agreed on.
+The final quality of what you expect will need a few harsh words and a site visit or three from your architect and engineer to make sure things happen as intended.

 One more thing that nobody warns you about: materials theft.
 Cement bags, rebar, roofing sheets, tiles - they walk off sites.
 This happens more when you're not there, and more when materials are delivered and left unattended.
 Keep track of what was ordered, what was delivered, and what's been used.
 Develop the habit of counting bags and lengths.
 If you're using a baas, make sure someone you trust is on site when large deliveries arrive.
 It is not a comfortable thing to think about, but it is a very common thing.